 The first segment of vacation work may be done at the end of first and/or second year; totalling not less than six weeks (at least four weeks continuous).
 It should be completed before the student enters the third year of study; enabling students to obtain practical experience of engineering processes; according to the departmental guidelines for vacation work.
 A minimum of two weeks of the vacation work should be dedicated to obtaining suitable; direct; practical exposure.
 This needs to take place in the context of direct involvement in activities such as maintenance; construction; practical operations; etc; that might typically take place in the field or in workshops.
 Those who do not satisfactorily complete this practical component of the vacation work will be obliged to undergo a two week workshop training course at their own expense; before the conclusion of the degree programme.
 Provision for this will be made during the third year mid-year break; in the School of Mechanical; Industrial and Aeronautical Engineering workshops.
 If suitable practical training has already been undertaken; then exemption from this one component of vacation work may be obtained.
 The six week requirement remains unchanged.
-Requirements for satisfactory completed their work regularly and satisfactorily during the prescribed period; and a report on the work undertaken during the period of vacation employment.
+Requirements for satisfactory completion of vacation work are: - the submission of a vacation work certificate confirming that students have completed their work regularly and satisfactorily during the prescribed period; and a report on the work undertaken during the period of vacation employment.